aialvi/Triablocks/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Triablocks is a block plugin for WordPress block editor.
-It provides a collection of blocks for building pages and posts.
+Triablocks is a Full Site Editing (FSE) block plugin for WordPress that provides a collection of customizable blocks designed to enhance your website's functionality and design.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Triablocks is a powerful WordPress plugin that unlocks the full potential of Full Site Editing (FSE).
+It offers a rich collection of versatile blocks that allow you to design and customize every aspect of your website effortlessly.
+Whether you're building a portfolio, blog, or business site, Triablocks provides the tools you need to create a visually stunning and fully functional website.

+With Triablocks, you can easily add and customize blocks such as headers, footers, galleries, sliders, testimonials, and more.
+Each block is designed with flexibility in mind, allowing you to tailor every detail to your liking.
+The plugin also ensures that your website remains responsive, delivering a seamless user experience across all devices.

+Triablocks is compatible with any FSE-ready WordPress theme, making it a must-have tool for anyone looking to leverage the latest advancements in WordPress design.
+Whether you're a seasoned developer or a beginner, Triablocks offers an intuitive and user-friendly interface that simplifies the site-building process.

+Elevate your WordPress site with Triablocks and take control of your design with precision and ease.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/triablocks` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress